patchamama/The-last-book-page/README-backend.md

 ### Book

-The Book model contains the entire record with the fields relating to a book (title, author, date of publication, publisher, number of pages, isbn, original language of publication and current language of the book in the record, genre, synopsis and book cover).
+The Book model contains the entire record with the fields relating to a book (title, author, date of publication, publisher, number of pages, ISBN, original language of publication, and current language of the book in the record, genre, synopsis, and book cover).
 This model has some autonomy but the User who creates and updates it is registered (to protect that only it can delete it: `created_by`).
-Other models such as Comment and Bookmarks reference this model for their purposes.
+Other models such as Comments and Bookmarks reference this model for their purposes.
 The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time the sticker was created and last modified, respectively.

 | **Field name** | **Field Type** | **Field Argument**                                                                      |
 | -------------- | -------------- | --------------------------------------------------------------------------------------- |